-While these are a few of the common side effects, there are also more rare, severe side effects.
+While these are a few common side effects, there are also more rare, severe side effects.
 These include:

 - Mental Health Disorders: In some cases, people who take Truvada could experience the development of mental health disorders, such as depression.
 Depression could lead to an increased risk of suicidal ideation.
 Those who are experiencing symptoms of depression while taking Truvada need to speak with their doctor immediately.

-Even though Truvada uses do have their benefits, those who suffer from these serious side effects could face irreparable consequences.
+Even though Truvada uses have benefits, those who suffer from these severe side effects could face irreparable consequences.
 Some of the implications of these side effects include:

 - Possible Surgical Procedures: In some situations, the complications from Truvada could be so severe that people might need surgery.
 Individuals who develop liver or kidney failure might need a transplant to save their life.
 Those who require an organ transplant could end up having to take immunosuppressive medications to protect their transplanted organ for the rest of their life.

 - Financial Implications: Many of these medical and surgical complications require the attention of a specialist.
-Specialty care is expensive and some individuals, particularly those who are waiting for an organ transplant, could be denied care based on an inability to pay.
+Specialty care is expensive, and some individuals, particularly those waiting for an organ transplant, could be denied care based on an inability to pay.
 Those who need to take additional medications for the long-term could have to shoulder added medical costs for the rest of their life.

 There are certain situations, called contraindications, in which Truvada should not be taken.
-In medicine, a contraindication is a reason why certain medical treatments should not be used because it could be harmful to the patient.
+In medicine, contraindication is why specific medical treatments should not be used because they could be harmful to the patient.
 Some of the contraindications to Truvada include:

 - HIV Resistance: HIV is a virus that mutates rapidly and can develop resistance to certain HIV medications.
-If someone is infected with a strain of HIV that is resistant to Truvada, he or she should not take Truvada.
+If someone is infected with a strain of HIV resistant to Truvada, they should not take Truvada.

-- Hepatitis B: Someone who has hepatitis B should not take Truvada if they are also infected with HIV.
+- Hepatitis B: Someone with hepatitis B should not take Truvada if they are also infected with HIV.
 Hepatitis B damages the liver and could make it more likely for someone to develop long-term liver damage by taking Truvada.